BlueBrain/nexus/src/main/paradox/docs/api/current/index.md

 - **Storages**: no new files can be created against the deprecated storage
 - **Files**: attachments cannot be added/deleted
 - **Data**: the resource itself cannot be updated

+`Archives` resources are an exception.
+Those resources are ephemeral.
+They will be automatically removed from the system after certain time.
+This time is configurable (env. variable `ARCHIVES_CACHE_INVALIDATE_AFTER`) and it defaults to 5 hours.

 Future policies may use this flag to determine if or when the deprecated data may be archived.